cdnjs/packages/CONTRIBUTING.md

     - `basePath` is the path in the git repository or NPM package that we will start exploring from
     - `files` indicates the file(s) to copy and can be named (e.g. `lodash.min.js`) or [globs](https://do.co/glob-tool) (e.g. `*.js`).

+*Note: If a globstar or wildcard is used in `files`, please ensure it is restricted, such as with extensions (e.g. `**/*.js`).
+This is to help reduce the chance of abuse of cdnjs and to help reduce the chance we copy files we don't need, causing space issues (see [#186](https://github.com/cdnjs/packages/issues/186)).*

 #### NPM-based auto-update example

 ```js